Dapenkeng culture: Proposed mainland antecedents

-Roger Blench (2014) suggests that the single migration model for the spread of the Neolithic into Taiwan is problematic, pointing out the genetic and linguistic inconsistencies between different Taiwanese Austronesian groups.
-Blench considers the Austronesians in Taiwan to have been a melting pot of immigrants from various parts of the coast of East China that had been migrating to Taiwan by 4000 BP.
-These immigrants included people from the foxtail millet-cultivating Longshan culture of Shandong (with Longshan-type cultures found in southern Taiwan), the fishing-based Dapenkeng culture of coastal Fujian, and the Yuanshan culture of northernmost Taiwan, which Blench suggests may have originated from the coast of Guangdong.
+Roger Blench (2014), building upon the earlier arguments of Ferrell (1969), suggests that the single migration model for the spread of the Neolithic into Taiwan is problematic, pointing out the genetic and linguistic inconsistencies between different Taiwanese Austronesian groups, and the great divergence of archaeological cultures from 4000 BP onwards.
+Blench considers the Austronesians in Taiwan to have been a melting pot involving a continuous flow of migrants from various parts of the coast of East China that had been migrating to Taiwan from 5500 to 4000 BP.
+After the fishing-based Dapenkeng culture of coastal Fujian, other immigrant waves included people from the foxtail millet-cultivating Longshan culture of Shandong (forming the Dahu culture of southern Taiwan in 3800 BP), and the Yuanshan culture of northernmost Taiwan appearing at 4500 BP, which Blench suggests may have originated from the coast of Guangdong.
 Based on geography and cultural vocabulary, Blench believes that the Yuanshan people may have spoken Northeast Formosan languages.
-Thus, Blench believes that there is in fact no "apical" ancestor of Austronesian in the sense that there was no true single Proto-Austronesian language that gave rise to present-day Austronesian languages.
-Instead, multiple migrations of various pre-Austronesian peoples and languages from the Chinese mainland that were related but distinct came together to form what we now know as Austronesian in Taiwan.
+Thus, Blench believes that there is in fact no "apical" Formosan ancestor of Austronesian in the sense that there was no single Proto-Austronesian language in Taiwan that gave rise to all present-day Formosan languages.
+Instead, multiple migrations of various pre-Austronesian peoples from the Chinese mainland, speaking related but quite diverse languages, came into contact in Taiwan.
+There, due to the spread of agriculture, linguistic levelling took place, creating the appearance of branching from a single language.
+In this view, it is unclear what language the Dapenkeng culture spoke or if any Formosan language is its direct descendant.